bozsahin/thebench/README.md

 4. Python module installer <a href="https://pypi.org/project/pip/">pip</a>

-Do <code>command pip</code> to find out whether you have pip that fits your python version.

-If it's not installed, use the version of python you intend to use to install its own pip:
+If it's not installed, use the version of python you intend to use with TheBench to install its own pip:

 <code>python -m ensurepip</code>